 At this point, you’ll be ready to clean up, light up, and enjoy the smoke of your labor.
 But keep one thing in mind.
 Nobody’s perfect the first time they work on a new skill.
 It can take a little practice to go from a really good pack to the perfect pack.
-What really matters, in the end, is that you’re getting a chance to really enjoy every part of the process from start to finish.
+What really matters is that you’re having time to really enjoy every part of the process from start to finish.
 It’s the delicious fruit of your labor – enjoy it!

 Where To Go From Here

-Now that you know how to pack a cone it’s time to take theory into practice.
-You’ll generally want to start out by collecting all your tools and weed.
+Now that you know how to pack a cone, it’s time to take theory into practice.
+You’ll want to start out by collecting all your tools and weed.
 Then make sure you clear out a clean surface for yourself where you don’t have to worry about any disruptions.
-From there it’s simply a matter of practice and enjoyment.
+From there, it’s simply a matter of practice and enjoyment.